 A tabloid queen in her heyday, Elizabeth Taylor won two Best Actress Academy Awards: Daniel Mann’s Butterfield 8, 1960; Mike Nichols’ Who’s Afraid of Virginia Woolf?, 1966.
 Taylor was nominated three other times: Edward Dmytryk’s Raintree County, 1957; Brooks’ Cat on a Hot Tin Roof, 1958; and Joseph L. Mankiewicz’s Suddenly Last Summer, 1959.

-Lindsay Lohan hasn’t been nominated for any Oscars yet, but Lohan won an MTV Movie Award for her performance in the 2004 hit Mean Girls.
-Additionally, Lohan is a Gotham Award and SAG Award nominee as part of the ensembles in, respectively, Robert Altman’s A Prairie Home Companion and Emilio Estevez’s Bobby.
+Lindsay Lohan hasn’t been nominated for any Oscars yet, but … well, she has won an MTV Movie Award for her performance in the 2004 hit Mean Girls.
+And let’s not forget that she’s a Gotham Award and SAG Award nominee as part of the ensembles in, respectively, Robert Altman’s A Prairie Home Companion and Emilio Estevez’s Bobby.

 Directed by Lloyd Kramer (the TV movie David and Lisa) and written by Christopher Monger (Just Like a Woman / The Englishman Who Went Up a Hill But Came Down a Mountain), Liz & Dick airs in October 2012.
 Also in the Liz & Dick cast: David Hunt, Tanya Franks (as Sybil Burton, Richard Burton’s wife at the time of Cleopatra), Massi Furland, Taylor Gerard Hart, and Henri Hereford.